Structural Causal Models in PyMC

 \[ E\Big[(Y| do(\beta=0)) - (Y | do(\beta \neq 0) \Big] \]

-Model Fit Sensitivity under Intervention
+Model Fit: Sensitivity under Intervention

 The plots are scaled identically here between -1 and 1.
 Highlighting significantly worse model fit under implausibly zero’d out beta coefficients.